 Pellets are not all made equally.
 You will wind up with one or two “go-to” brands over time that you simply prefer – sometimes for their efficiency (leaving little ash), others for their flavor.

 In any case, bargain BBQ pellets are out there to be had.
 One tip is to search for B&B BBQ Pellets (seen above) if you have a local Academy Sports and Outdoors store in your area.
 Rumor has it that these “may” be re-branded BBQr’s Delight pellets offered at a much lower cost.
 In any case, it might be worth giving them a try.

-Pellet Grill Reviews: Boosting Your Smoke Flavor Using MojoBricks
+Boosting Your Smoke Flavor with MojoBricks

 I talk with a lot of teams out there, and I know for certain that some of them have turned to my buddy Fred Grosse’s MojoBricks to boost their smoke profile when using pellet grills.
 In fact, of the teams who win with Pellet Smokers – I’d wager at least a quarter of them to maybe half have used MojoBricks to round out their final product.
-I really like Fred as well – which makes it a pleasure to include his products in this grouping of pellet grill reviews.

 In 2013 Southern Krunk BBQ Society won 1st Place in Pork Ribs at the Jack Daniel’s International Invitational using MojoBricks.
 You can find their website here.